-The Freedom60 use for Primary Immune Deficiency by injecting immune globulin (IgG) under the skin as a subcutaneous administration has seen increased usage over the past year.
-This method has provided patients with vastly improved quality of life with much fewer unpleasant side effects over the traditional intravenous route.
+The Freedom60 use for Primary Immune Deficiency by injecting immune globulin (IgG) under the skin as a subcutaneous administration has seen increased usage especially in Europe over the past year.
+We have been told by meeting users at trade shows that his method has provided them with vastly improved quality of life with much fewer unpleasant side effects over the traditional intravenous route.
 The Freedom60 is an ideal system for this administration since the patient is able to self-medicate at home, the pump is easily configured for this application, and the Freedom60 is the lowest cost infusion system available in a heavily cost constrained market.
-We have begun to advertise one of the main benefits of the Freedom60 for use with IgG which is that it operates in "dynamic equilibrium"; that is the pump finds and maintains a balance between what a patient is able to absorb and what the pump infuses.
-This balance is created by a safe, limited and controlled pressure which adjusts the flow rate automatically to the patient's needs providing a reliable, faster and a more comfortable administration with fewer side effects for these patients.
+We have begun to advertise one of the main benefits of the Freedom60 for use with IgG which is that it operates in "dynamic equilibrium", that is, the pump finds and maintains a balance between the pressure at the patient's sites and the rate that the pump infuses.
+This balance is created by a safe, limited and controlled pressure which adjusts the flow rate automatically to the patient's needs providing greater convenience and lower cost for these patients.

 Repro-Med Systems' objective is to build a product franchise with Freedom60 and the sale of patented disposable tubing sets.
 Freedom60 uses rate-controlled tubing with standard slide clamp and luer-lock connector on the patient end.
-Our patented syringe disc connector insures that only the Company's Freedom60 tubing sets will function with the pump.
+Our patented syringe disc connector ensures that only the Company's Freedom60 tubing sets will function with the pump.
 Non-conforming tubing sets, without the patented disc connector, are ejected from the pump to prevent the danger of an overdose or runaway pump from injuring the patient.